helidon-io/helidon/tests/integration/data-jdbc/chaos/README.md

 from them.
 It runs the same scenarios through the public `JdbcClient` API and through a generated `@Data.Repository`.

-The tests deliberately cause SQL, constraint, conversion, and transaction failures against H2, MySQL, PostgreSQL, and Oracle Database.
+The tests deliberately cause SQL, constraint, conversion, transaction, physical-session, JDBC lifecycle, lock, and pool-acquisition failures.
 They verify that the provider remains usable after each failure.
 They also verify that the provider releases connections back to the pool, rolls back failed transaction work, and does not reveal test canaries in errors that an application can observe.

 ## Current test matrix

-Every concrete test class inherits six tests from `AbstractJdbcChaosSmokeContract`.
-The contract runs for each combination of database and application style.
-The complete suite has eight combinations and 48 test invocations when Docker is available.
+The default smoke profile runs six tests from `AbstractJdbcChaosSmokeContract` for each database and application style.
+The bounded real-chaos profile adds lifecycle, physical-session disruption, lock, and pool-contention contracts.
+The complete profile has 76 test invocations when Docker is available and all container-backed classes run.

 | Database | Imperative module | Declarative module | Test runtime |
 | --- | --- | --- | --- |